SUBJECT: EC 6401 -ELECTRONIC CIRCUITS II

 24. What is rice neutralization?

 It uses center tapped coil in the base circuit.
-The signal voltages at the end
+The

-of tuned base coil are equal and out of phase.
+of tuned base coil are equal and out of

 UNIT-IV